8 Reasons Why You Might Be Feeling Burned Out As An OT

 6. You’re Feeling Bored in Your Setting

-This is what I’ve done for the last year, and really like it.
+This is what I’ve done for the several years, and I really like the ability to have the change of pace.
 I’m always on my toes switching back and forth from inpatient rehab to very different diagnoses and treatments in acute care.

-7. You Are Always Thinking The Grass Is Greener Somewhere Else
+7. You Are Thinking The Grass Is Greener Somewhere Else

-While this is a normal feeling, before you jump into another setting that may make you feel just as stressed, take some time to reflect before you make a major change.
-If you’re in an an unethical environment, that may be reason enough to make a big change.
+While this is a totally normal feeling (and something that I still experience), before you jump into another setting that may make you feel just as or more stressed, take some time to reflect before you make a major change.
+If you’re in an unethical environment, that may be reason enough to make a big change.

-When interviewing for a new position, be sure to ask about productivity requirements, expected caseload, hours you will actually get, mentorship (if needed), etc. before jumping in to a job situation that might be worse than your current job.
+When interviewing for a new position, be sure to ask about productivity requirements, expected caseload, hours you will actually get, mentorship, etc. before jumping in to a job situation that might be worse than your current job.

 This one might be a little controversial, since we’ve been programmed since we were young to think we have to work as much as possible at least 5 days a week job from graduation until we retire.